 The battery charger has a built-in safety timer.
-Once the voltage on the battery reaches the preprogrammed float voltage of 4.200V for the LTC4098 or 4.100V for the LTC4098-1, the charger will regulate the battery voltage there and the charge current will decrease naturally.
-Once the charger detects that the battery has reached 4.200V or 4.100V respectively, the 4-hour safety timer is started.
+Once the voltage on the battery reaches the pre-programmed float voltage of 4.200V, the charger will regulate the battery voltage there and the charge current will decrease naturally.
+Once the charger detects that the battery has reached 4.200V, the 4-hour safety timer is started.
 After the safety timer expires, charging of the battery will discontinue and no more current will be delivered.